Best floorstanding speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best floorstanding speakers you can buy in 2021.

 While not perfect, ProAc's immensely-solid towers turn in one of the most musically cohesive performances we've heard at this price.
 They render instrumental texture superbly and stereo imaging is lovely.
 While they are relatively slim in stature there’s no denying their ability to deliver bass lines with conviction.

-The unusual design and use of logos won't be to everyone's taste, but we really like these speakers.
+Their look might be a bit more divisive (the unusual design and use of logos won't be to everyone's taste), but we really like these speakers.
 They deliver such an entertaining sound that we can’t help but recommend them.
 Take a bit of care with system-matching and they will impress.

 Read the full review: ProAc Response DT8